 The blind, sight impaired, or learning disabled may apply for the talking book service at the Illinois Talking Book Outreach Center.

 Public Access Computers

-Use of the computer workstations with internet access, except for the “express” workstation in the Adult Services department, is limited to holders of a valid Yorkville Public Library card and to registered reciprocal borrowers who have signed the Internet connection is available on a first come, first served basis.
+Use of the computer workstations with internet access, is available to holders of a valid Yorkville Public Library card or to any visiting adult.
+Public internet computers are available on a first come, first served basis.